 Louis Oosthuizen becomes only the second South African to win The Open at St Andrews.
 With a career defining performance he strode to a 7 stroke winning margin.

 Oosthuizen's seven-stroke triumph over Lee Westwood at St Andrews in 2010 represents the second-biggest winning margin in The Open since 1913, beaten only by Tiger Woods in 2000.

-At the time he was world-ranked 54th and a 200/1 long shot, having previously made only one cut in a major, but five years later he nearly lifted the Claret Jug on the Old Course once again.
+At the time he was world-ranked 54th, but five years later he nearly lifted the Claret Jug on the Old Course once again.
 In a play-off with Zach Johnson and Marc Leishman he started the four extra holes with a birdie, but Johnson matched it and went on to win by one.

-Oosthuizen reached world No. 4 and his career also contains nine European Tour titles, most recently an emotional six-stroke victory in the 2018 South African Open, a 57 on his home Mossel Bay course and four Presidents Cup caps.
+Oosthuizen has been ranked as high as fourth in the world and his career also contains nine European Tour titles, including the 2018 South African Open, a 57 on his home Mossel Bay course and four Presidents Cup caps.
 That includes winning all four games with Branden Grace and halving his singles against Patrick Reed in 2015.